ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/errorbar_customization.md

 ---
+noindex: true
-Title: "Customization - ScottPlot 4.1 Cookbook"
+title: "Customization - ScottPlot 4.1 Cookbook"
 Description: "You can customize the colour, cap size, and line width of the error bars."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71